Leopard-2019/liri-node-app/README.md

 2. What Each Command does

-   A. node liri.js concert-this  artist/band name here
+   A. node liri.js concert-this  "artist/band name here"

       It searchs the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events? app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal.